THE HIGH ATLAS VIRTUAL STORY

 This online virtual story includes a selection of visual outputs produced by the High Atlas Cultural Landscapes Programme over the past years.
 Visual outputs include photo stories, videos, booklets, and much more portraying different activities and results of the Programme.
 The contents included are mostly in English, with some in French, Dariya and Tamazight (with translations).

-Please, hover over the image and select one of the 5 areas included: plants, animals, food, markets and research & action.
-Within each area, a “menu” will appear, with the multiple visual outputs available as miniatures.
+Please, hover over the image and select one of the 5 areas included: plants and cultural practices; animals and pastures; cooking and food; local product commercialization and cooperatives; and research & action.
+Within each area, a "menu" will appear, with the multiple visual outputs available as miniatures.
 Select the one you prefer.
 Enjoy!

 -Gonzalo Oviedo, Mediterranean Programme Manager for Cultural Landscapes, MAVA Foundation